GaganH-Sahyadri-ECE/samsung-rivsc/README.md

 ## RISC-V Instruction Decoding

-This repository contains the completed Task 3 for the RISC-V Internship program, focusing on decoding RISC-V instructions.
+Task 3 for the RISC-V Internship program, focusing on decoding RISC-V instructions.
 The task includes analyzing `riscv-objdump` output, identifying 15 unique instructions, and documenting their 32-bit binary instruction formats based on their respective types (R, I, S, B, U, and J).

 ---